Four Corners Monument: Unique Landmark Where Four States Meet

 CapeRvTravelers at Four Corners Monument

-The Four Corners Monument is a cool, and unique stop.
-As we travel across the country we are always looking for different roadside attractions to stop and visit.
+The Four Corners Monument is an excellent and unique stop.
+As we travel across the country, we always look for different roadside attractions to stop and visit.
 Four Corners did not disappoint.

 Our drive to the Four Corners was over 2,600 miles one way.
 Again.
-We wouldn’t recommend driving that far just to visit this cool monument.
-However, if you are in the Monument Valley area, definitely stop, stand in four different states at once, and get some cool pictures.
+We wouldn’t recommend driving that far to visit this remarkable monument.
+However, if you are in the Monument Valley area, stop and stand in four different states simultaneously, and get some cool pictures.

 We love to hear from our followers.
 Please leave a comment below.